e-granadino/movies-catalog-management/README.md

 `mvn spring-boot:run`

 With Docker:
-`docker compose --env-file .env up --build`.
+`docker compose --env-file .env up --build`

 The application will be available at http://localhost:8080